Binance Market Update (2022-08-04)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include PERP, OP, and AUCTION, up by 43%, 22%, and 17%, respectively.
+Market outperformers include FLOW, MULTI, and PERP, up by 41%, 27%, and 24%, respectively.

 Top stories of the day: